masterzen/blog/_posts/2018-12-16-handwired-keyboard-build-log-part-1.md

 - "mechanical keyboards"
 ---

-## Building a handwired keyboard - Part 1

 For the last 7 months, I've been discovering a new hobby: DIY mechanical keyboards.
 I've been using mechanical keyboards for ages (I was mostly typing on a Code keyboards lately), but lately moved to type only on my macbook keyboard (hopefully this is an early 2015, so the keyboard ie bearable).

 So 7 months ago, I was browsing the Internet when I discovered a new world: there were passionate people that are building their keyboards and even [programming them with QMK](https://github.com/qmk/qmk_firmware).